monotone-studio/monotone/README.md

 write: 5522800 rps (5.52 million events/sec, 1398.65 million metrics/sec), 5335.42 MiB/sec
 ```

-Those results depend on your hardware and can be scaled further by parallel writing
+Those results depend on your hardware and can be scaled further by playing with the benchmark settings, like doing parallel writing
 to the independent storage instances.
-Please note that writing 5GiB into memory requires appropriate memory capacity
-to fit the updates until it is flushed to disk.
+Please note that writing 5+ GiB into memory requires appropriate memory capacity to fit the updates until it is flushed to disk.

 ## Build